New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Consistent truncation with

-Alike for the single charge case of Section~\ref{singleQ:nonintmodel}, the leading order thermodynamics of the two charge hairy BH can be obtained if we take the latter to be a non-interacting mixture (in thermodynamic equilibrium) of the two charge CLP black hole and the hairy supersymmetric soliton.
+Alike for the single charge case of Section~\ref{singleQ:nonintmodel}, the leading order thermodynamics of the two charge hairy BH can be obtained if we take the latter to be a non-interacting mixture (in thermodynamic equilibrium) of the two charge BCS black hole and the hairy supersymmetric soliton.

 The non-interacting model assumes that the total energy (charge) of the mixture is simply a linear sum of the bald black hole mass (charge) and soliton mass (charge).
-Using the energy and charge \eqref{CLPtwoQ:EQ} of the bald CLP BH, we can thus write the energy and charge of the hairy BH as
+Using the energy and charge \eqref{BCStwoQ:EQ} of the bald BCS BH, we can thus write the energy and charge of the hairy BH as

 where we have also used the fact that the soliton is supersymmetric so $Q_{sol} = \frac{1}{2} E_{sol}$.
-Naturally, the model further assumes that the CLP BH and soliton are in chemical and thermal equilibrium and thus the chemical potential and temperature of the hairy BH and of its CLP and soliton constituents must be the same
+Naturally, the model further assumes that the BCS BH and soliton are in chemical and thermal equilibrium and thus the chemical potential and temperature of the hairy BH and of its BCS and soliton constituents must be the same

-where we used~\eqref{CLPtwoQ:TS} for the chemical potential and temperature of the CLP BH and the fact that the supersymmetric soliton has $\mu_{sol}=1$.
+where we used~\eqref{BCStwoQ:TS} for the chemical potential and temperature of the BCS BH and the fact that the supersymmetric soliton has $\mu_{sol}=1$.

 Actually, these conditions also follow from requiring that the system distributes the energy and charge among the two components in such a way that the entropy of the system is maximized while respecting the first law of thermodynamics $\mathrm d E=T \mathrm d S+2\mu \mathrm d Q$.
-The entropy of the hairy BH is simply the entropy~\eqref{CLPtwoQ:TS} of the CLP BH since the soliton is horizonless.
+The entropy of the hairy BH is simply the entropy~\eqref{BCStwoQ:TS} of the BCS BH since the soliton is horizonless.

 Substituting~\eqref{twoQ:qtsol} into \eqref{twoQ:EQnon-int}, we find

 Next, we wish to solve for $E_{sol}$ and $r_+$ in terms of $E$ and $Q$.
 This is difficult to do exactly, but we can find a solution in a perturbative expansion in $x = \frac{1}{N} \sqrt{2(E - 2 Q)}$,